 Charles’ signature arrangements, complete with spunky piano licks and big band punctuation, helped introduce country music to an entirely new generation that had never heard some of the genre’s biggest hits before.
 Thanks to Ray Charles, country music’s popularity exploded.
 He paved the way for fledgling artists like Merle Haggard to become bona fide American superstars.

-Some of today’s best-selling country acts owe the genesis of their biggest hits to Cowboy Troy.
+Some of today’s best-selling country singers owe the genesis of their biggest hits to Cowboy Troy.
 How so?
 Well, he was doing the whole “hick-hop” thing years before acts like Jason Aldean (“Dirt Road Anthem”), Luke Bryan (“That’s My Kind of Night”) and Florida Georgia Line (“This Is How We Roll”) cashed in on it.

 Sure, it may not be the kind of “change” a lot of traditional country fans were hoping for, but Cowboy Troy’s mark on country music is undeniably huge.
-What separates Troy Coleman III from the other acts is that he was always making music that fused country twang with rock music and hip hop lyric schemes.
+What separates Troy Lee Coleman III from the other acts is that he was always making music that fused country twang with rock music and hip hop lyric schemes.
 Unlike artists who saw their stars rise with a hick-hop hit or two, it was never just a fad for Cowboy Troy, who started in 2001.

 He’s one of the original members of Big & Rich’s “MuzikMafia,” which also saw success prior to the 2010s.
 But Troy’s influence on the scene can ultimately be heard in the hits that launched other (notably white) artists to their sold-out World Tour status.

 Darius Rucker is, in many ways, the new torchbearer for country artists who don’t fall in line with the expected “white southerner” trope.
 Though his solo career as a country artist is still less than a decade old, Rucker’s influence and success already has him pinned as the “next” Charley Pride — and not just because of his skin color.